ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 $ eval $(opam env)
 ```

-opam is now installed and configured!
+Opam is now installed and configured!
 You can now move to [installing the OCaml Platform development tools](#Install-Platform-Tools) in the section below.

 > **Note**: opam can manage something called _switches_.
 This is key when switching between several OCaml projects.
 However, in this “getting started” series of tutorials, switches are not needed.
 If interested, you can read an introduction to [opam switches here](/docs/opam-switch-introduction).